 Make Your Language Count

-It’s likely that most new chiropractic graduates send out applications that are boringly familiar to the person reading them.
+It’s likely that most new graduates send out chiropractic resumes that are boringly familiar to the person reading them.
 The way you use language in your application may prove to be a game changer.
 Yes, you must be professional, but that doesn’t mean that you have to sound dull.
 If your language is interesting, the reader perceives that you are smart, and all other things being equal, a good candidate.
 To make language work for you, use the active rather than the passive voice in your application.
 Avoid long, convoluted sentences or jargon-heavy phrases.
 Rather than use terms like “Professional experience” – which you currently don’t have – perhaps substitute that heading with “Recognitions” and list those.

 A Well-Formatted Document